siegelz/core-bench/README.md

 The harness will automatically terminate the task once the `--agent_script` (e.g. `coreagent_hard_gpt4o.sh`) has completed.
 Therefore, the agent should write the `report.json` file once it has finished the task.

 ## Debugging and Logging
-If you wish to log any additional information (e.g. agent output, debugging information) for the harness to download after the agent has completed the task, write this information to a file named `agent_trace.log` in the **base directory with the other agent files** (not the `environment` directory). **If you plan on submitting your agent to the leaderboard, we require that you include agent traces for all tasks, so please implement this feature.**
+If you wish to log any additional information (e.g. agent output, debugging information) for the harness to download after the agent has completed the task, write this information to a file named `agent_trace.log` in the **base directory with the other agent files** (not the `environment` directory).